JaideepPrasad/Data-Science/README.md

-This repo is currently under development...You will find a lot of readme files that are either under developed or incomplete.
+This repo is currently under development...You will find a lot of readme files that are either underdeveloped or incomplete.
 These are place holders to store ideas I had for the final version of this repo.
-Along with this, a final review for spelling and grammer will be conducted upon completion of the incomplete work.
+Along with this, a final review for spelling and grammar will be conducted upon completion of the incomplete work.

 Files that still need some work:
    - surveillance cam